 People were really burdened.

-Democrats wouldn't talk, so there was, you know, how long are you going to have a stalemate when nobody talks?
+So there was, you know, how long are you going to have a stalemate when nobody talks?

-And at some point he said, okay, plan B. And I don't know for sure.
+And at some point, he said, okay, plan B.

-I'm only speculating, knowing the president as I do, this is not a guy that gives up.
+Knowing the president as I do, this is not a guy that gives up.

-He is a tenacious fighter, and he digs in, and he's finding an alternative way.
+He is a tenacious fighter and he digs in and he's finding an alternative way.

-And I predict that the president would use the national emergency, which you got a strong case, don't you?
+I actually think in the end, assuming now that I'm right, and I predict that the president would use the national emergency, which you got a strong case, don't you?

-When you can bring in crime statistics that show uh thousands of Americans have died at the hands of illegal immigrants.
+When you can bring in crime statistics that show thousands of Americans have died at the hands of illegal immigrants.

 Well, that would be the drug cartels.

-And the heroin is devastating the opioid epidemic devastating small towns and big cities all across the country.
+The opioid epidemic devastating small towns and big cities all across the country.

 I mean, there's more fentanyl deaths now than I think we're losing kids in driving accidents.